What An Idiot: My Little Pony: Friendship Is Magic

 In the same episode, one of the Crystal Empire attendants gives a description of the Equestrian Games Inspector.
 You'd Think: In addition to name, they'd have a semi-detailed and useful description, like pony race, fur color, and Cutie Mark.
 Instead: They get a name and the description of her luggage.
 That's it.
 The first mare they see with that luggage, they immediately assume she's the Games Inspector.

 In Magical Mystery Cure, Twilight receives an unfinished spellbook and is tasked with finishing the spell on the last page.
 You'd Expect: Twilight to just look at the words, and not say them, because several spells are activated by saying them.
 She could then test the spell in a controlled environment to figure out what it did, then carefully work on fixing it to avoid any potential mishaps.
-Instead: She reads out loud the words of the spell, which causes her to unintentionally up cast the spell, thus switching her friends' cutie marks, and therefore their destinies in life.
+Instead: She reads it out loud, causing her to unwittingly cast the spell on the spot to find out what it does, thus switching her friends' cutie marks, and therefore their destinies in life.
 To make matters worse: "There is no counter spell!"

 In "Power Ponies", the Mane-iac just froze and captured the ponies, leaving just Spike left.
 You'd Think: That the Mane-iac would also freeze and capture Spike, just in the off chance he does manage to turn the fight around.
 Even though he doesn't have any super powers, he almost managed to steal the source of her secret weapon that would've defeated the Power Ponies for good.
 Instead: She lets him go, thinking that he's powerless, and soon has to suffer the consequences.